Skip to content

 FCT Integration (Tenant Specific)

-We offer FCT Integration, which allows users to conveniently order appraisals through FCT directly within the LOS for any properties listed in the application.
-With this functionality, you can order FCT appraisals, update existing orders, cancel orders, and delete orders.
+FundMore offers an FCT Appraisal integration that allows users to order appraisals through FCT directly within the LOS for any property listed in an application.
+This integration supports ordering, updating, cancelling, and deleting appraisal orders.

-Note: If you have a contract with FCT for appraisals and you wish to have this feature enabled, a ticket must be submitted to FundMore.ai.
-Please direct your request to the designated individuals within your company responsible for initiating support tickets.
+Note: If your organization has a contract with FCT for appraisals and you would like this feature enabled, a support ticket must be submitted to FundMore.ai.
+Please direct your request to the appropriate individuals within your company responsible for initiating support tickets.

 1. Navigate to the Appraisal tab within the Property Details Pop Up.

-6. You will be directed to a screen where you can select the specific FCT product you prefer.
-If your organization only supports one product, it will be automatically selected for you.
-You can also choose to check the Rush Flag indicator if you require expedited service.
-You can also check the Mark Rent indicator if you require this.
+5. Select the FCT product you require.
+If your organization supports only one product, it will be pre-selected.
+You may also check the Rush Flag indicator for expedited service or the Mark Rent indicator if applicable.

-Note: Supported FCT products are established together with FCT.
+Note: Supported FCT products are established between the lender and FCT.

-9. If any information is missing, go back and fill in the required fields before starting the process again.
-Once all the necessary information is complete, submit your request.
+7. If any information is missing, go back and complete the required fields before resubmitting.
+Once all information is complete, submit the request.

-If the response is immediate, you will see the following update in the response screen.
+If the response is immediate, the results will be displayed on screen.

 An FCT response contains the following: